ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/index.md

 title: Overview
 ---

-In this section we will learn how we can configure our GraphQL server and look at some transport protocol related details.
+In this section, we will learn how we can configure our GraphQL server and look at some transport protocol-related details.

 # Middlewares